Inside: Tips for how to discipline your toddler without punishment.

 The problem is, working at a residential treatment facility is not the same as parenting.

 Don’t get me wrong consistency is key in helping your kids understand limits and boundaries, but your kids will have different personalities and they will learn differently because of that.

 It’s just like with you and your sibling or best friend.
 You each will have different thresholds for what motivates you or causes you to change the way you do something.
 It’s the same for your kids.

-Because I parent alone, this means it is up to me to teach them how to be a well behaved human being.
-Now of course this sounds good in writing but how do you actually implement that??
+Now of course this sounds good in writing but how do you actually implement that?